jbhannah/jbhannah.net-gulp/articles/2016-03-23-rails-development-with-docker.md

-above (and to any other services your app uses), opens port 3001 on the Docker host (`localhost` on Linux; `local.docker` on OS X with DLite) for connections to port 3000 in the container, mounts the current directory in the container at `/usr/src/app`, and uses volumes that are defined in our persistent `gems`
+above (and to any other services your app uses), opens port 3001 on the Docker host (`localhost` on Linux; `local.docker` on OS X with DLite) for connections to port 3000 in the container, mounts the current directory in the container at `/usr/src/app`, and uses volumes that are defined in your persistent `gems`
 container:

 ```yml